-The 2019 CMAQ Call for Proposals is Opening Soon.
+The 2021 CMAQ call for proposals is open.
 For more information on how to apply, see below.

 The federal Congestion Mitigation and Air Quality Improvement (CMAQ) program provides dedicated federal funding to state Departments of Transportation for projects that improve air quality and reduce congestion.
 The CMAQ program improves air quality by funding transportation projects and programs that reduce emissions from onroad mobile sources (cars, trucks, buses, etc.) and certain nonroad mobile sources (such as construction equipment and marine or rail projects) in designated air quality nonattainment and maintenance areas.
 Funding is broken out into two major portioned allotments, General Competition and PM 2.5.